pingswept/me30-website/content/logistics/syllabus.md

 ### Textbooks

 There are two recommended textbooks for the class.
-You are not required to buy either, but given our socially distant operations this fall, you are encouraged to consider more independent modes of learning as a supplement to the rest of the course.
+You are not required to buy either, but you are strongly encouraged to consider independent modes of learning as a supplement to the rest of the course.

 1. [Practical Electronics for Inventors, Fourth Edition, by Paul Scherz and Simon Monk](https://www.amazon.com/Practical-Electronics-Inventors-Fourth-Scherz/dp/1259587541/), $22.49 in print, and also available as a free [e-book from Tisch Library](https://tufts-primo.hosted.exlibrisgroup.com/permalink/f/k87dab/TN_cdi_askewsholts_vlebooks_9781259587559)
 2. [Making Things Move by Dustyn Roberts](https://www.amazon.com/Making-Mechanisms-Inventors-Hobbyists-Artists/dp/0071741674/), $19.79 in print, and also available as a free [e-book from Tisch Library](https://www-accessengineeringlibrary-com.ezproxy.library.tufts.edu/content/book/9780071741675)

 ## Financial constraints

-If, for whatever reason, you cannot afford to pay for the stuff needed for this class, please let one of the teachers know, either in Slack or via email.
+If, for whatever reason, you cannot afford to pay for the stuff needed for this class, please let one of the teachers know, either in person or via email.
 In virtually all cases, the Mechanical Engineering Department will pay for whatever you can't afford; if they can't, we will.
 Under no circumstances should your education suffer because you don't have the right tools or supplies.

 ## Modes of instruction